kalaspuff/utcnow/README.md

 result = utcnow.get(value)
 # "2021-04-30T05:58:30.047110Z"

-# the same output as via utcnow can be returned in the following ways, including direct via arrow:
+# the same output as via utcnow can be returned in following ways, also directly arrow:
 # 1. utcnow.get(value)
 # 2. value.to("UTC").strftime("%Y-%m-%dT%H:%M:%S.%fZ")
 ```